Sun Life Financial: 2010s

-In 2013, Sun Life acquired 49% Aviva PLC's Malaysian insurance joint venture with lender CIMB Group.
-Sun Life acquired the business along with Malaysian state investor Khazanah Nasional, which also purchased 49%.
-They each paid approximately CDN$300 million.
-CIMB retains 2% interest.

-In 2015, Sun Life acquired the Employee Benefits business of Assurant Inc. The transaction closed in March 2016, creating the sixth-largest group benefits business in the U.S.

-In 2017, the Toronto Raptors of the National Basketball Association announced that Sun Life will become their jersey sponsor beginning with the 2017–18 NBA season.
-This deal continues through the 2019/2020 season.

-In June 2019, Sun Life re-branded its Sun Life Investment Management unit to SLC Management and fully merged its fixed income businesses, Ryan Labs Asset Management Inc. and Prime Advisors, Inc. with Sun Life Capital Management (U.S.)

 In addition, in July 2019, SLC's real estate division was merged under the name BentallGreenOak Real Estate.

 In December 2020, Dean Connor announced his intent to retire as President and CEO in August 2021.
 He was then replaced by Kevin Strain, who was the former Chief Financial Officer at Sun Life.

 Sun Life in North America

 Canada

-Sun Life's Canadian headquarters are based out of the Regional Municipality of Waterloo, Ontario.

 Sun Life contributes to the local economy as one of the top 5 major employers in the region, with approximately 3,500 employees – more than 40% of Sun Life's employee base in Canada.

-Sun Life is an Observing Organization in the Regional Carbon Initiative (run by the Sustainable Waterloo Region) and a member of TravelWise, a joint program of Sustainable Waterloo Region and the Region of Waterloo.

-Sun Life roots in Canada go back over 150 years and is estimated that the company provides financial products and advice to 1 in 5 Canadians.

 In 2012, Sun Life celebrated the 100th anniversary of its Canadian head office building, located on King Street, right on the border of the Cities of Kitchener and Waterloo.
+The English headquarters is in Waterloo, and most of the French business is done in the main Montreal office.
+There are also offices in Toronto, Vancouver, Halifax and Ottawa.

+In early 2023, Sun Life's Sponsored Markets business was acquired by Securian Canada.

 United States

-Sun Life's U.S. Headquarters are based out of Wellesley, a town in Norfolk County, Massachusetts and considered a part of Greater Boston.

 Sun Life U.S. has the sixth-largest group benefits business in the United States and serves more than 60,000 employers in small, medium and large workplaces.

-Sun Life's portfolio of insurance products and services in the U.S. includes disability, absence management, life, dental, vision, voluntary and medical stop-loss.

 In 2018, Sun Life U.S. was named one of the Top Places to Work in Massachusetts for 2018 by The Boston Globe.

-In 2022, Sun Life U.S. acquired DentaQuest for $2.475 billion dollars.
-DentaQuest is the largest provider of Medicaid dental benefits in the U.S. with growing Medicare Advantage, commercial and U.S. Affordable Care Act (ACA) exchange businesses.